flancian/garden/Open Letter to Google.md

 - an [[open letter]].
   - Or maybe just a [[node]] in the [[Agora of Flancia]].
   - About [[protopianism]] and the [[commons]] :)

+# Introduction
+I bet you don't run into letters with introductions every day :)

+This letter was written